 Martha Cummings-Newray said her niece, Watta Cephas, is from Liberia, but is in the United States under temporary protection status which will expire in two months.

-She said Cephas was too afraid to illegally cross the border as so many others have, so she walked up to border guards on March 5 asking for refugee protection.
+She said Cephas was too afraid to irregularly cross the border as so many others have, so she walked up to border guards on March 5 asking for refugee protection.

 “She didn’t want to get caught up somewhere where she would probably freeze to death,” said Cummings-Newray, who is also from Liberia and received her Canadian citizenship in 2011.